Genivia/ugrep/README.md

 directory paths are not explicitly listed in this file then it will not be visited using `--include-from`.

+Because ugrep checks if the input is valid UTF-encoded Unicode (unless `-U` is used), it is possible to use it as a filter to ignore non-UTF output produced by a program:

+    program | ugrep -I ''

+If the program produces valid output then the output is passed through, otherwise the output is filtered out option `-I`.
+If the output is initially valid for a very large portion but is followed by invalid output, then ugrep may initially show the output up to but excluding the invalid output after which further output is blocked.

+To filter lines that are valid ASCII or UTF-encoded, while removing lines that are not:

+    program | ugrep '[\p{Unicode}--[\n]]+'

+Note that `\p{Unicode}` matches `\n` but we don't want to matche the whole file!
+Just lines with `[\p{Unicode}--[\n]]+`.

 🔝 [Back to table of contents](#toc)

 <a name="help"/>